openid/OpenID4VC-HAIP/openid4vc-high-assurance-interoperability-profile-1_0.md

 # OpenID for Verifiable Presentations

-Both the Wallet and the Verifier:
+The following requirements apply to OpenID4VP, irrespective of the flow and Credential Format, unless specified otherwise:

-* MUST support at least one of the Credential format profiles and protocol extensions defined in (#vc_sd_jwt_profile).
+* The Wallet and the Verifier MUST support at least one of the Credential formats defined in (#credential-formats).
+* The Response type MUST be `vp_token`.
+* For signed requests, the Verifier MUST use, and the Wallet MUST support the Client Identifier Prefix `x509_hash` as defined in Section 5.10 of [@!OIDF.OID4VP].
+* The DCQL query and response as defined in Section 6 of [@!OIDF.OID4VP] MUST be used.
+* Response encryption MUST be performed as specified in [@!OIDF.OID4VP, section 8.3].
+The JWE `alg` (algorithm) header parameter (see [@!RFC7516, section 4.1.1]) value `ECDH-ES` (as defined in [@!RFC7518, section 4.6]), with key agreement utilizing keys on the `P-256` curve (see [@!RFC7518, section 6.2.1.1]) MUST be supported.
+  The JWE `enc` (encryption algorithm) header parameter (see [@!RFC7516, section 4.1.2]) value `A128GCM` (as defined in [@!RFC7518, section 5.3]) MUST be supported.

+Additional requirements for OpenID4VP are defined in (#oid4vp-flows) and (#oid4vp-dc-api).

+## Requirements specific to Flows {#oid4vp-flows}

-## OpenID for Verifiable Presentations via Redirects
+### OpenID for Verifiable Presentations via Redirects {#oid4vp-redirects}

-Requirements for both the Wallet and the Verifier:
+The following requirements apply to OpenID4VP via redirects, unless specified otherwise:

-* As a way to invoke the Wallet, at least a custom URL scheme `haip://` MUST be supported.
+* As a way to invoke the Wallet, at least a custom URL scheme `haip://` MUST be supported by the Wallet and the Verifier.
 Implementations MAY support other ways to invoke the Wallets as agreed by trust frameworks/ecosystems/jurisdictions, not limited to using other custom URL schemes.
-* Response type MUST be `vp_token`.
+* The Verifier MUST use signed requests.
-* Response mode MUST be `direct_post.jwt`.
+* The Response mode MUST be `direct_post.jwt`.
 The Verifier MUST return `redirect_uri` in response to the HTTP POST request from the Wallet, where the Wallet redirects the User to, as defined in Section 8.2 of [@!OIDF.OID4VP].
 Implementation considerations for the response mode `direct_post.jwt` are given in Section 14.3 of [@!OIDF.OID4VP].
-* Authorization Request MUST be sent using the `request_uri` parameter as defined in JWT-Secured Authorization Request (JAR) [@!RFC9101].
+* The Authorization Request MUST be sent using the `request_uri` parameter as defined in JWT-Secured Authorization Request (JAR) [@!RFC9101].
-* For Client Identifier Prefix as introduced in Section 5.10 of [@!OIDF.OID4VP], `x509_hash` MUST be supported by the Wallet and used by the Verifier.
-* The DCQL query and response as defined in Section 6 of [@!OIDF.OID4VP] MUST be used.

-## OpenID for Verifiable Presentations via W3C Digital Credentials API
+### OpenID for Verifiable Presentations via W3C Digital Credentials API {#oid4vp-dc-api}

-The following requirements apply for both, the Wallet and the Verifier, unless specified otherwise:
+The following requirements apply to OpenID4VP via the W3C Digital Credentials API, unless specified otherwise:

+* Wallet Invocation is done via the W3C Digital Credentials API or an equivalent platform API.
+Any other mechanism, including Custom URL schemes, MUST NOT be used.
+* The Response Mode MUST be `dc_api.jwt`.
-* MUST support Annex A in [@!OIDF.OID4VP] that defines how to use OpenID4VP over the W3C Digital Credentials API.
+* The Verifier and Wallet MUST use Annex A in [@!OIDF.OID4VP] that defines how to use OpenID4VP over the W3C Digital Credentials API.
 * The Wallet MUST support both signed and unsigned requests as defined in Annex A.3.1 and A.3.2 of [@!OIDF.OID4VP].
 The Verifier MAY support signed requests, unsigned requests, or both.

-* Wallet Invocation is done via the W3C Digital Credentials API or an equivalent platform API.
-Any other mechanism, including Custom URL schemes, MUST NOT be used.
+## Requirements specific to Credential Formats

+### ISO Mobile Documents or mdocs (ISO/IEC 18013 and ISO/IEC 23220 series)

+The following requirements apply to all OpenID4VP flows when the mdoc Credential Format is used:

-* Response Mode MUST be `dc_api.jwt`.
-The response MUST be encrypted.
+* The Credential Format identifier MUST be `mso_mdoc`.
-* Response encryption MUST be performed as specified in [@!OIDF.OID4VP, section 8.3].
-The JWE `alg` (algorithm) header parameter (see [@!RFC7516, section 4.1.1]) value `ECDH-ES` (as defined in [@!RFC7518, section 4.6]), with key agreement utilizing keys on the `P-256` curve (see [@!RFC7518, section 6.2.1.1]) MUST be supported.
-  The JWE `enc` (encryption algorithm) header parameter (see [@!RFC7516, section 4.1.2]) value `A128GCM` (as defined in [@!RFC7518, section 5.3]) MUST be supported.

-## ISO mdoc specific requirements for OpenID for Verifiable Presentations

-Requirements for both the Wallet and the Verifier:

-* ISO mdoc Credential Format specific DCQL parameter, `intent_to_retain` defined in Annex B.3.1 of [@!OIDF.OID4VP] MUST be present.
+* The ISO mdoc Credential Format specific DCQL parameter, `intent_to_retain` defined in Annex B.3.1 of [@!OIDF.OID4VP] MUST be present.
 * When multiple ISO mdocs are being returned, each ISO mdoc MUST be returned in a separate `DeviceResponse` (as defined in 8.3.2.1.2.2 of [@!ISO.18013-5]), each matching to a respective DCQL query.
 Therefore, the resulting `vp_token` contains multiple `DeviceResponse` instances.

+The `SessionTranscript` CBOR structure MUST be used as follows:

+* For (#oid4vp-redirects): the `SessionTranscript` CBOR structure defined in Section B.2.6.1 in [@!OIDF.OID4VP].
-Note that the Credential Format Identifier and `SessionTranscript` CBOR structures are defined in [@!OIDF.OID4VP].
+* For (#oid4vp-dc-api): the `SessionTranscript` CBOR structure defined in Section B.2.6.2 in [@!OIDF.OID4VP].

-## IETF SD-JWT VC specific requirements for OpenID for Verifiable Presentations
+### IETF SD-JWT VC

-Requirements for both the Wallet and the Verifier:
+The following requirements apply to all OpenID4VP flows when the SD-JWT VC Credential Format is used:

 * The Credential Format identifier MUST be `dc+sd-jwt`.

+# Credential Formats {#credential-formats}

+Credentials MUST use one of the following Credential Formats:

+* IETF SD-JWT VC, subject to the additional requirements defined in (#sd-jwt-vc).
+* ISO mdocs

-# SD-JWT VCs {#sd-jwt-vc}
+## IETF SD-JWT VC Profile {#sd-jwt-vc}

 This profile defines the following additional requirements for IETF SD-JWT VCs as defined in [@!I-D.ietf-oauth-sd-jwt-vc].